ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 teaching: 0
 exercises: 0
 questions:
-- "What is the user configuration file and how should I use it?"
+- What is the user configuration file and how should I use it?

 objectives:
-- "Understand the contents of the user-config.yml file"
+- Understand the contents of the user-config.yml file
-- "Prepare a personalized user-config.yml file"
+- Prepare a personalized user-config.yml file
-- "Configure ESMValTool to use some settings"
+- Configure ESMValTool to use some settings

 keypoints:
-- "The ``config-user.yml`` tells ESMValTool where to find input data."
+- The ``config-user.yml`` tells ESMValTool where to find input data.
-- " ``rootpath`` defines the root directory for the input data."
+- "``rootpath`` defines the root directory for the input data."
-- " ``output_dir`` defines the destination directory."
+- "``output_dir`` defines the destination directory."

 ---

 ## The configuration file